 This morning during a driving rain storm we has a Juvenile sitting on the hockey goal of the elementary school next door to our medical clinic.
 It was the normal brown with white feather mix, it's back was turned towards us and with the rain the beak was not seen clearly.
 It sat for 10 minutes or more before shaking out all the water from it's feathers and then leaving.
 We often see mature eagles circling above our community.
 This was the first Juvenile I have seen close up, approximately 20 ft. away.
 Courtesy of Jim Blankenship, Washington

 I regularly see two eagles along the Skykomish and Wallace River along highway 2 near Startup and Sultan.
 It uplifts my spirits every time I catch sight of them.
 Courtesy of C. Dupont

 I live in Neah Bay, Washington, the very northwest tip of the continental United States, also on the Makah Indian reservation.
 Last summer while sitting in my yard I was fortunate to witness seventy five eagles soaring above my home.
 Eagles are also plentiful along the Strait of Juan de Fuca as they are hunting for "ta-sowa" or ling cod eggs.
 I have counted 132 eagles between here and Clallam Bay which is 20 miles east of Neah Bay.
-The Makah Marina and surrounding beaches have been home to 23 nesting pairs during the summer months and can be seen hunting and or eating salmon on a daily basis.
 We are truly blessed here at the beginning of the world!
 Courtesy of Pat Bello, Makah Tribal Member